arnemolland/Car-Rental-Service/README.md

 # DAT109-Oblig2
-A compulsory assignment for DAT109
+A school assignment for DAT109